Photos from the Real Life Version of 'The Beach'

 How did you capture everything when you weren’t ever sober yourself?

 I always had my little camera in my bag.
 Capturing everything was hard because I also wanted to be part of it and enjoy it.
 I stopped enjoying it when I started seeing how repetitive it all was.
 And I saw more and more people who just weren’t doing well and seemed to be trying to numb their feelings.
-Which is not very different from what’s happening in your average club on a Saturday night—people sometimes just want to lose their minds.
+Which is not very different from what’s happening your average club on a Saturday night – people sometimes just want to lose their minds.

 The hostel seems to be deep in the rainforest, what’s that like?

-It’s tropical—there are crazy numbers of scorpions, parrots, and monkeys.
+It’s tropical – there are crazy amounts of scorpions, parrots and monkeys.
 I stepped on a boa constrictor once.
 The scenery was incredible, but it was also definitely dangerous.
-People in a fucked-up state would start annoying the animals.
+People in a fucked up state would start annoying the animals.
 And it was so isolated and in such a part of the world that you can’t just drive over to a hospital if something happens to you.
 Most of the guests would just take lots of pain killers and hope that whatever was wrong with them would go away.

 Can you tell me a little about the handwritten diary entries we can see in the book?